ni/semi-test-library-dotnet/docs/UserGuide/MathOperations/MathOperationsWithPinSiteData.md

 var result = pinSiteData.Add(siteData);
 // The above operation will throw an NISemiconductorTestException with the following message:
-// "Add operation, the inner data type of the first operand (System.Double) and that of the second operand (System.Int64) must match."
+// "For Add operation, the inner data type of the first operand (System.Double) and that of the second operand (System.Int64) must match."
 ```

 ---